 Parents should screen each student each day for symptoms prior to the start of school.
 If students have any of the symptoms, they should not be sent to school.
 Students should not come to school if they have any known close contact with a person who has COVID-19.
 Performing a daily screening also reduces the likelihood that an individual will have to be isolated at school and sent home after experiencing potential COVID-19 symptoms.

-Visitors will generally not be permitted on campuses.
 Any essential visitor will be expected to complete the daily health screen form.

 COVID-19 Reporting

 MRH families should report all probable or confirmed COVID-19 cases within their household to the school nurse.